puruagarwal1/my_first_project/README.md

 This was a test to learn github
-Also the code perform amstrong till n.
+Also the code perform amstrong till nth number